g-torr/percolation-grn/Readme.md

 - Mathematica and wolframscript installed
 - jupyter notebooks

-Files are divided by content.
+Each folder performs a task.
 Inside each folder, use the following order to execute files:

 1. *.wls
 2. *.py